mcdickenson/gdelt-to-mids/README.md

 Code for recreating MIDS data from GDELT

-To use the aggregator right now use the following syntax from the command line:
+To use the aggregator right now use the following syntax from the command line

 python aggregator.py < data/train-sampled.csv --limit_rows 10000 > outfile.csv